 By the third century AD the wealthy of the original local population had thoroughly adopted Roman culture.
 They built large, comfortable villas with mosaic tile floors and heated baths.
 Even now, digging in much of England will turn up a lot of flat Roman bricks.
 Even after the size of the stationed armies began to decline, as troops were needed off on the eastern frontier, and as imports dropped proportionately, the wealthy had local potteries produce tableware that looked a lot like what had once come in from the Continent.
 These Romanized Celts, however, turned back to beer and butter once wine and olive oil stopped arriving on Roman ships.

-Secondly, in the later fourth century most of the remaining Roman legions pulled out, to go fight in Persia or along the Danube.
+Then, in the later fifth century most of the remaining Roman legions pulled out, to go fight in Persia or along the Danube.
 As they left, the Angles and Saxons showed up.
 These were Germanic peoples from what is now northern Germany (Saxony), who came across the North Sea and conquered, destroying much of Roman culture.
 If school textbooks still talk about the Roman Empire "falling" to Germanic peoples, it is because this actually did happen in Britain, even if not in most of the rest of the Empire, where the Germanic people tended to settle down and become Roman (as in Gaul/France and Spain).

 Last-ditch fighting by the Romanized, Christianized population was led by a war-leader (dux) named Arcturus.
 He even was temporarily successful, enough that he became the King Arthur of much later legend (on which see more here).
 But shortly after 500 the Angles and Saxons triumphed.
 England is named for the Angles.
 At least some of the Christianized population fled to the margins, although others just accepted their new rulers.